sunpy/sunpy.org/project/roles.rst

 This primarily involves:

 -  Reviewing pull requests and issues on these repositories.
--  Making releases of the theme and ablog.
+-  Maintaining and improving the website theme and ablog.
 -  Updating the website as needed.
 -  Implementing analytics on the website and docs.